peteroupc/peteroupc.github.io/graphicsapi.md

     - Polygons with integer coordinates and even/odd or nonzero winding order.
 The API can choose to support arbitrary polygons, convex polygons only, or monotone-vertical polygons only.[^4]
 - Drawing one-unit-thick line segments with a solid color, supporting only integer coordinates.
 Support for drawing elliptical arcs this way is optional.
 - Flood filling colored areas of an image.
+- Optionally, "inverting" the colors or color indices of an image's rectangular area (whose edges have integer coordinates).

 The following is not included in either API.